-I. The start in spring, 2012
+I.The start in spring 2012

-At the start of 2012, both the NEB and NTB were faded [Paper II].
-The general calm was dramatically broken in 2012 March and April, just before solar conjunction, with violent outbreaks in the both belts [Refs.
-3b,3c].
+At the start of 2012, both the NEB and NTB were faded (see Paper II).
+The general calm was dramatically broken in 2012 March & April, just before solar conjunction, with violent outbreaks in both belts.^{3b,3c}

-The NEB outbreak began on 2012 March 8 with a small bright spot in NEBs and small dark blue-grey spot on its S edge; they remained associated, with DL1 = +1.8 deg/day, until March 14 (Figure 2).
+The NEB outbreak began on 2012 Mar 8 with a small bright spot in NEBs and small dark blue-grey spot on its south edge; they remained associated, with $DL1 = +1.8^{\circ}/d$, until Mar 14 (Figure 2).
 By then the dark blue-grey spot had become a conspicuous, very dark projection, while the bright spot had expanded into a long rift which moved more slowly.
-On March 12, a second bright spot appeared p. the first (at ~9.5°N); a dark blue-grey spot appeared on its S edge on March 14 and repeated the behaviour of the first one (DL1 = $\pm 2.0 \text{ deg/day}$ ).
-The outbreak was first reported by Wayne Jaeschke on March 18, with the two dark spots accompanied by a bright rift.
-The two dark spots became intensely dark and large, and remained so in the last image on April 6; they were at 7.6 ( $\pm 0.6$ ) °N. However by this time there was still no rapid expansion of the disturbance and no revival of the NEBn; we suspected that these might follow.
+On Mar 12, a second bright spot appeared p. (preceding) the first (at ~9.5°N); a dark blue-grey spot appeared on its south edge on Mar 14 and repeated the behaviour of the first one (DL1= $+2.0^{\circ}/d$).
+The outbreak was first reported by Wayne Jaeschke on Mar 18, with the two dark spots accompanied by a bright rift.
+The two dark spots became intensely dark and large, remaining so in the last image on Apr 6; they were at 7.6 $(\pm 0.6)^{\circ}$ N. However by this time there was still no rapid expansion of the disturbance and no revival of the NEBn; we suspected that these might follow.

-We had also been expecting a NTBs jet outbreak in 2012, as explained above [ref.18].
-Indeed the outbreak began in mid-April, as seen in the last few images before solar conjunction (Figure 3).
-It was discovered by Manos Kardasis in his images on 2012 April 19, as a bright spot on the NTBs with a very dark spot f. it.
-By comparison with the 2007 outbreak, it had probably started around April 12, although it had not been visible in a lo-res image on that date.
-On April 21, Gianluigi Adamoli also recorded these features, consistent with the expected super-fast drifts (DL1 ~ -5 deg/day).
-The very last images probably showed the f. end of the outbreak on April 26.
+We had also been expecting an NTBs jet outbreak in 2012, as explained above.18 Indeed the outbreak began in mid-April, as seen in the last few images before solar conjunction (Figure 3).
+It was discovered by Manos Kardasis in his images on 2012 Apr 19, as a bright spot on the NTBs with a very dark spot f. (following) it.
+By comparison with the 2007 outbreak, it had probably started around Apr 12, although it had not been visible in a lo-res image on that date.
+On Apr 21, Gianluigi Adamoli also recorded these features, consistent with the expected super-fast drifts (DL1~ $-5^{\circ}/d$).

+The very last images probably showed the f. end of the outbreak on Apr 26.
 All the data indicated that a typical super-fast outbreak had begun, but it was impossible to determine accurate speeds or to resolve the features.

 II.
-The climax in summer, 2012
+The climax in summer 2012

-Early images in the next apparition (beginning with Kardasis again on 2012 June 4) showed that both outbreaks had developed impressively.
+Early images in the next apparition (beginning with Kardasis again on 2012 Jun 4) showed that both outbreaks had developed impressively.
 The best images from June are in Figure 4.
-At first glance the North Tropical and Temperate domains appeared chaotic; but closer study confirmed that classical Revivals of the NEB and NTB were indeed occurring.
+At first glance the North Tropical and Temperate domains appeared chaotic, but closer study confirmed that classical Revivals of the NEB and NTB were indeed occurring.
 Although most of the developments had been hidden during solar conjunction, it was still possible to identify key features of the Revivals.
-Figure 5 shows maps from historical examples in which the same features can be identified: an NEB Revival in 1893, and a NTB Revival in 2007.
+Figure 5 shows maps from historical examples in which the same features can be identified: an NEB Revival in 1893, and an NTB Revival in 2007.
 Maps of the northern hemisphere throughout July are aligned in Figure 6.

-In June and July there were many dark formations on the NEBs edge including striking dark spots; the NEB was very broad, though pale and chaotic; and reddish or ochre colour covered much of the NEB, NTropZ, and NTB(S).
+In June & July there were many dark formations on the NEBs edge including striking dark spots; the NEB was very broad, though pale and chaotic; and reddish or ochre colour covered much of the NEB, NTropZ, and NTB(S).
 The whole region was very complex.
-There was also an ochre band in central EZ, probably associated with the NEB Revival; conversely, the NNTB latitudes were almost white.
-Thus the unique occurrence of great disturbances on the NEB and NTB could be called a 'great northern upheaval', affecting all latitudes from 0 to ~38°N.
+There was also an ochre band in the central Equatorial Zone (EZ), probably associated with the NEB Revival; conversely, the NNTB latitudes were almost white.
+Thus the unique occurrence of great disturbances on the NEB and NTB could be called a 'great northern upheaval', affecting all latitudes from 0 to \sim 38°N.